Suboptimal Performance of the Bayes Optimal Algorithm in Frequentist Best Arm Identification: Related Work

 \section{Related Work}

-In this paper, we show that the Bayes optimal algorithm that minimizes the Bayesian simple regret, is suboptimal in terms of the frequentist simple regret.
-While we are not aware of any existing work that analyzes the simple regret of the Bayes optimal algorithm, this section reviews related results for Bayesian algorithms in the context of sequential decision-making.

 This section reviews related studies concerning Bayesian algorithms in the context of sequential decision-making.
-The multi-armed bandit (MAB) problem \citep{Robbins1952}, where there are multiple treatment arms and decisions are made with samples obtained sequentially via experiments.
+The multi-armed bandit problem \citep{Robbins1952} involves multiple treatment arms and decisions made using samples obtained sequentially via experiments.
 The aim is to maximize the sum of the rewards, which boils down to cumulative regret minimization (CRM).
-Although this problem has attracted considerable attention from the machine learning community, this study has focused on another established branch of bandit problems called best arm identification (BAI).
-In BAI, the goal is to identify the treatment arm with the highest mean, and finding the best treatment boils down to simple regret minimization (SRM).
-The different goals of these two approaches mean result in significant differences in CRM and SRM algorithms in terms of balancing exploration and exploitation.
+Although this problem has attracted considerable attention from the machine learning community, this study has focused on another established branch of bandit problems, BAI, in which the goal is to identify the treatment arm with the largest mean.
+Finding the best treatment essentially concerns simple regret minimization (SRM).
+The different goals of these two approaches results in significant differences between the approaches of CRM and SRM algorithms to balancing exploration and exploitation.

-\textbf{Best arm identification (simple regret minimization):} Although the term ``best arm identification'' was coined in the early 2010s \citep{Audibert10,Bubeck2011}, similar ideas have attracted substantial attention in various fields \citep{Paulson1964,Maron1997,EvanDar2006}. \citet{Audibert10} proposed the successive rejects algorithm, which has frequentist simple regret of the order $\exp(- \Gamma(\bmu) T)$ for some $\Gamma(\bmu)$. \citet{Carpentier2016} revealed an instance $\bmu$ where this $\Gamma(\bmu)$ is optimal up to a constant factor.
-Sometimes, the probability of error (PoE, $\Prob[J(T) \ne \ist]$), which also has the same exponential rate as the frequentist simple regret (\cite{Audibert10}, Section 2), is used to measure a BAI algorithm.
+\textbf{Best arm identification (SRM):} Although the term ``best arm identification'' was coined in the early 2010s \citep{Audibert10,Bubeck2011}, similar ideas had already attracted substantial attention in various fields \citep{Paulson1964,Maron1997,EvanDar2006}. \cite{Audibert10} proposed the successive rejects algorithm, which demonstrates frequentist simple regret with the order of $\exp(- \Gamma(\bmu) T)$ for some $\Gamma(\bmu)$.
+Elsewhere, \cite{Carpentier2016} showed an instance $\bmu$ for which this $\Gamma(\bmu)$ is optimal up to a constant factor.
+Sometimes, the probability of error $\Prob[J(T) \ne \ist]$, which has the same exponential rate as the frequentist simple regret (\citealt{Audibert10}, Section 2), is used to measure a BAI algorithm.

 The aforementioned works focus on fixed-budget identification, in which the horizon $T$ is fixed.
 There is also a significant body of literature devoted to fixed-confidence identification.
 In this scenario, the forecaster is given a confidence level $\delta$ and aims to stop the sampling as soon as they are confident in the identification with a probability of $1-\delta$.
 For fixed-confidence identification, several algorithms are known, such as successive elimination \citep{EvanDar2006}, track and stop \citep{Garivier2016}, and top-two algorithms \citep{Russo2020,Xuedong2020,DBLP:conf/nips/JourdanDBHK22,DBLP:conf/colt/YouQWY23}.
 The designs of fixed-confidence and fixed-budget algorithms are markedly different \citep{Carpentier2016,komiyama2022fbbai,DBLP:conf/colt/Degenne23}.